GeorgeHop/react-native-screens-swiper/README.md

 2. Cleanup and simplify huge part of components. :fire:
 3. New animation for nav. :fire:
 4. TypeScript support. :fire:
+5. Big docs. update for better understanding and user experience.

 :collision: For now it is all !
 But if you have any proposal about performance or improvements of this lib. just write to us. :collision: